Chasen-Jeffries/Olson-s-Bandits-ABM/README.md

 Explore the intricate dynamics of political and economic behavior with **Dynamics of Olson's Model: An ABM Exploration**.
 Our simulation, developed in NetLogo, offers an immersive dive into Mancur Olson's Roving vs. Stationary Bandits Theory, providing a unique lens to view wealth distribution and bandit behavior in varying conditions.
 This delivers new perspectives on governance effects on society and the economy.

 ## **📚 Olson's Model: Key Theories**
-Olson's theory postulates two types of bandits - roving and stationary.
+In ['Dictatorship, Democracy, and Development'](https://www.jstor.org/stable/2938736) Mancur Olson postulates a theory identifying two types of bandits - roving and stationary.
 Roving bandits plunder wealth without concern for the long-term consequences, while stationary bandits act with less myopically, balancing their plundering (taxation) with the welfare of the taxed.
 This model offers a nuanced view of governance, economy, and societal interactions, setting the stage for our simulation.

 ## **📊 Model Description**
 Our ABM simulation vividly brings to life the behaviors and decisions of both roaming and stationary bandits: